 The cause of canker sores is not known.
 You may have a greater risk for canker sores if your family members get them.
-Any of the following may increase your risk for canker sores:
+Any of the following may increase your risk:

-- Medical conditions such as cancer, celiac disease, or HIV
+- A medical condition such as cancer, celiac disease, or HIV

 - Changes in hormones that happen with a woman's monthly period

-- Sensitivity to foods such as chocolate, nuts, strawberries, and gluten (found in oats, wheat, and barley)
+- Sensitivity to foods such as chocolate, nuts, strawberries, or gluten (found in oats, wheat, and barley)